LivelyDismay/magnum-opus/faq.md

 Nah, I don't use a controller.
 If someone else wants to set up a controller config, I can add it as an optional file.

 If using a controller with Magnum Opus v7, you may find the map doesn't work.
-If you experience that, go into the MCM menu for Baka Fullscreen and check "Use Pip-Boy Color From Settings".
+If you experience that, go into the MCM menu for Baka Fullscreen and disable the `Disable Pip-Boy VFX` option (the first one under the Visuals separator).

 [[Top]](#table-of-contents)